Immersive User Experience (UX) and Augmented Reality (AR)

 The position, rotation of scale of sphere

-After placing down objects, the physics engine was then tested.
-This was done by applying physics to the ball, and floor.
-This included raising the amount of bounce the ball would have.
+After creating objects in the space, the physics engine was tested.
+This was done through the application of physics to the ball and the floor.
+This included raising the amount of bounce the ball would have in its settings.
 This would then be showcased in a demo to see its effectiveness.
 Afterwards another object would be added and the same physics applied to it.
 When the demo would start again, the physics would be on display.

 Adding Ramp to Project